Fourth Annual Southeast Asia Symposium

 His talk it titled, "Leaky City: Political Culture of Flooding in Indonesia" and explores the intersections of environmental and political cultures.
 "How have different actors imagined what is causing flooding in a place like Jakarta?
 How do people place the 'agency' of flooding differently in diverse moments on humans, the supernatural, the infrastructure, or the environment, and with what social and political effects?
 This talk seeks to demonstrates how there is a 'culture' around flooding that pulls people together as well as divide them, and how such culture is connected to neoliberal politics of time."

-Southeast by Northwest (SE/NW) is a collaborative association of faculty at smaller Northwest institutions whose research or teaching focuses on Southeast Asia.
+at smaller Northwest institutions whose research or teaching focuses on Southeast Asia.
 Its broad goal is to improve Southeast Asian studies in the region by fostering collaboration and the sharing of ideas, connections, and resources.
 The group was founded with a Mellon Foundation grant via the Northwest Five Colleges in 2013, and is currently administrated by Gareth Barkin from the University of Puget Sound and Greg Felker from Willamette University.

 This meeting, which is open to all interested faculty and staff, is focused on continued discussion of SE/NW's goals and priorities, and allowing Southeast Asianists in the region the opportunity to discuss potential collaboration and the sharing of institutional resources.
 The discussion will focus on resource sharing and collaborations in the areas of professional development, pedagogy, and study abroad.